 - The visuals.
 They used images from their customers’ e-commerce websites to make their service more convincing.

 - The visual style.
-They used a minimalistic style, using a lot of whitespace to center all the elements for an increased legibility.
+They used a minimalistic style, using a lot of whitespace to center all the elements for increased legibility.

 D. Likewise, Uber ,a self-service car service based on an app completely, rules when it comes to landing pages.